TomRonen1/Tic-Tac-Toe/README.md

 Developed during an educational project ar school. game against AI, two levels:
 1. AI places the circle on a random square on the board.
-2. AI play defence, when user completes two X on the board, AI will recognise it and protect itself.
+2. AI play defence, when the user complete two X on the board, the AI will recognise it and protect itself.